metkram/fifteen/README.md

-Hello, it's me, I'm Andrew T. and I'm trying to develope fifteen game
+Hello, it's me, I'm Andrew T. and I'm trying to develop fifteen game

 I'm so lazy so I don't know at all how it call in English, but it Russian it called "Пятнашки"

-You have matrix 4x4 poles from 1 to 15 and one empty pole.
-By switching empty pole with neighbor poll you shouls rearagle poles from 1 to 15 in minimal steps
+You have matrix 4x4 poles from 1 to 15 and one empty pile.
+By switching empty pile with neighbor pile you should rearrange piles from 1 to 15 in minimal steps